 This document specifies the fieldbus interface used for the VisionRemote EC-Link.
-This document covers Profibus DP, Profinet RT, Modbus TCP, EtherCAT and EtherNet/IP variants.
+This document covers the Profibus DP, Profinet RT, Modbus TCP ane EtherCAT variants.

 This document is valid both for VM-110-BU and VX-100-BU.
 The term BU is used for both.